-Somewhere between a "mod" and a "fps booster", with a small impact on vanilla gameplay.
-All of those slightly worn wool shoes that dwarves scatter all over the place will deteriorate at a greatly increased rate, and eventually just crumble into nothing.
-As warm and fuzzy as a dining room full of used socks makes your dwarves feel, your FPS does not like it.
+Now all those slightly worn wool shoes that dwarves scatter all over the place or the toes, teeth, fingers, and limbs from the last undead siege will deteriorate at a greatly increased rate, and eventually just crumble into nothing.
+As warm and fuzzy as a dining room full of used socks makes your dwarves feel, your FPS does not like it!